Bipartisan Senate group files immigration reform legislation

 A bipartisan group of senators formally filed legislation early Wednesday calling for border security as the cornerstone of immigration reform.

-It makes exceptions for law-abiding immigrants who arrived in the United States as children and completed high school.
-It also exempts some farm workers, according to the summary.
+The bill makes exceptions for those eligible for the DREAM Act, law-abiding immigrants who arrived in the United States as minors and then went on to completed high school.
+It also includes allowances for certain agricultural laborers.